BartolHrg/VB.C-CPP/README.md

 which will transform all .VB.c files in the project into normal C code
 (but leaving the VB.C source in the comment at the bottom)
 and back.
-This can be probably done by running through the preprocessor once, and then formatter.
+This can be probably done by running through the preprocessor once, and then the formatter.

 Maybe some class-like iterators (using getNext & hasNext methods)

 ## Common patterns

 ```
-// returns incremented value on each call (first 0, than 1 on next call, then 2, 3, ...)
+// returns incremented value on each call (first 0, then 1 on next call, then 2, 3, ...)
 FUNCTION counter OF () RETURNING int
 START
     LOCAL_DEFINE_ONCE DECL count AS int END = 0;